JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 **Reporting how deep the design got pipelined.** Because a stream MAIN reads `main_latency=0` and the deepest single instance (one block_step) is far shallower than the whole pipeline, neither alone answers "how many stages did autopipelining build?".
-So the metric reported as `pipeline_stages=` per iteration and in the `Pipeline depth summary` at *Writing Results* is the **total register stages in a main's cut domains**:
+So `GET_SUBTREE_PIPELINE_STAGES`/`SUMMARIZE_SUBTREE_ PIPELINE` compute the **total slices in a main's cut subtrees**:

 ```
-total = (register stages sliced directly into the cut-domain roots)
+total = (slices inserted directly into the cut-subtree roots)
       + (latency of every decoupled autopipeline region instance in them)
 ```

-The two parts never overlap: a domain root's own latency already zeroes its decoupled children (they report 0 to it), and the second term adds exactly those back.
-This equals the input-to-output depth when the regions sit in series, as in a stream pipeline (wireguard chacha: 0 monolithic + block_step 3 clks x 10 = 30 stages — not the "3" a single-instance view would show).
-The summary is computed at *Writing Results* on the final, actually-emitted table, so it reflects any extra depth the AUTOPIPELINE pin-and-confirm re-elaboration (§6.5) added.
+The two parts never overlap: a subtree root's own latency already zeroes its decoupled children (they report 0 to it), and the second term adds exactly those back.
+This equals the input-to-output register count when the regions sit in series, as in a stream pipeline (wireguard chacha: 0 monolithic + block_step 3 clks x 10 = 30 slices — not the "3" a single-instance view would show).
+The `Pipeline depth summary` at *Writing Results* prints this figure as "N pipeline register stage(s)" (computed at *Writing Results* on the final, actually-emitted table, so it reflects any extra depth the AUTOPIPELINE pin-and-confirm re-elaboration (§6.5) added).

+**Slices vs. pipeline stages — `stages = slices + 1`.** A slice
+count is not the same number as "how many pipeline stages".
+0 slices (comb logic) is 1 stage; 1 slice splits it into 2 stages; N slices in series give N+1 stages.
+So the `pipeline_stages=` field printed per sweep iteration and written to `sweep_history.json` is always `cuts + 1`, not `cuts` itself — conflating the two used to make a print like `cuts=30 main_latency=30 pipeline_stages=30` look like 30 cuts bought zero additional stages, when it actually built 31.
+The wireguard example above is 30 slices, i.e. **31** pipeline stages end-to-end.

 Entity naming is also unchanged: each distinct (IO regs + leaf slices) combination hashes to its own VHDL entity `funcname_<latency>CLK_<hash>`.